sagemathinc/cocalc-doc/source/add-lic-project.rst

      :alt: dialog to add a license key, after key is added

      After adding license key.
 You can add several keys.

+If the license is not successfully applied, see :ref:`license-errors`.